Dauntless (video game): Development and release

 The game was first revealed during The Game Awards in December 2016.
 Phoenix Labs planned to start with a closed alpha period, followed by an open beta period prior to the game's full release in the last quarter of 2017.
 The alpha was launched August 18, 2017; though players could register to be selected for the alpha, Phoenix Labs also offered premium early alpha access in for-cost packages that included in-game buffs, features for customization, and the ability to create guilds.
 By the PAX East 2017 event in March 2017, they had the basic combat for the game completed, and were starting the development of the impact of skills and boosts into the game.
 By September, Phoenix Labs pushed back the release schedule for the game, citing issues found during the closed alpha period including game stability and game balance in comparison to the Monster Hunter formula.
 The open beta was moved to early 2018, and formally launched in May 2018, though prior to that, they invited small waves of players to the closed beta to increase feedback.
 Within two weeks of the open beta period, over one million new players had played the game.
 By July 2018, they had seen over 2 million players.

-While there would be microtransactions in the game, the developers plan to limit this to cosmetic items and temporary boosts rather than to require players to access game content.
-Houston said it was important to them that players shown wearing rare armor or weapons in the game got those through skill and not by "a deep wallet".
-While initially they had offered cosmetics through loot boxes within the game, the team opted to remove them following criticism towards the growing trend of loot boxes that was raised in October 2017; instead, they allow players to directly purchase cosmetics with real-world funds for monetization purposes.
-Houston, who had previously worked with Electronic Arts on Mass Effect 3, one of the first games that introduced loot boxes, said that they wanted to give players "a clearer relationship to the content that [they're] purchasing" in their decision to eliminate these.
-Instead, Phoenix Labs opted to use a battle pass system using Hunt and Season passes, providing a rotating set of cosmetics and emotes.
+While there would be microtransactions in the game, the developers plan to limit this to cosmetic items and temporary boosts, rather than be required for players to access game content.
+Houston said it was important to the team that any players shown wearing powerful armor or weapons in the game had obtained them through skill, and not via "a deep wallet".
+While initially they had offered cosmetics through loot boxes within the game, the team opted to remove them following criticism towards the growing trend of loot boxes that was raised in October 2017.
+Instead, they allow players to directly purchase cosmetics with real-world funds.
+Having previously worked with Electronic Arts on Mass Effect 3, one of the first games that introduced loot boxes, Houston said that they wanted to give players "a clearer relationship to the content that [they're] purchasing" and so removed loot boxes from Dauntless.
+Instead, Phoenix Labs opted to use a battle pass system to provide cosmetics and emotes.